Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

 {\bf 3.5.
-Case 5: the non-unitary, compact factors case with $p>2$.} We assume that $p>2$ and that the Shimura pair $(G_1,\scrX_1)$ has compact factors and is not unitary.
-From [Va9, Cor.
-1.7 (a)] we get that the property 1.5 (i) holds.
+Case 5: the non-unitary, compact factors case.} We assume that the Shimura pair $(G_1,\scrX_1)$ has compact factors and is not unitary.
+From [Va15, Thm.
+1.7 (b)] we get that the property 1.5 (i) holds.
 As $(G_1,\scrX_1)$ is not unitary, it is of $B_n$, $C_n$, $D_n^{\dbH}$, or $D_n^{\dbR}$ type.
 Thus the order of the center of the simply connected semisimple group cover of $G_1$ is a power of $2$.
-Thus as in the second paragraph of Section 3.3 we argue that the properties 1.5 (ii) and (iii) hold.
+Thus, if moreover $p>2$, then as in the second paragraph of Section 3.3 we argue that properties 1.5 (ii) and (iii) also hold.